This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The paleo diet:

 It is known as the caveman diet.
-On the menu there are foods that you can hunt, fish or gather such as:
+On the menu there are foods that you can hunt, fish or collect such as:

 • Meat.